 If your scoliosis is preventing you from getting quality sleep, a new mattress may help provide some relief.
 While a bed isn’t a substitute for professional medical care, it can help reduce symptoms by promoting proper spinal alignment and preventing pressure from building on the joints and nerves.

-According to our Chief Medical Advisor, Dr. Raj Dasgupta, MD, FACP, FCCP, FAASM, the S-curvature of the spine caused by scoliosis can make it difficult to find a comfortable sleeping position, as you may experience stiffness, pressure, or muscle tension.
+According to sleep science expert and pulmonologist Dr. Raj Dasgupta, “the S-curvature of the spine caused by scoliosis can make it difficult to find a comfortable sleeping position, as you may experience stiffness, pressure, or muscle tension.”
 He recommends finding a supportive mattress that contours to the body’s curves and has a medium-firm feel, providing balanced support and pressure relief.

-To combat these symptoms, I’ve rounded up the best eight mattresses to help sleepers with scoliosis.
-I’m a certified sleep science coach and have been testing mattresses for three years using our medically-approved testing methodology, so I know a thing or two about what makes a good mattress.
+To combat these symptoms, I’ve rounded up the best nine mattresses to help sleepers with scoliosis.
+I’m a certified sleep science coach and have been testing mattresses for three years using our medically approved testing methodology, so I know a thing or two about what makes a good mattress.
 In total, my fellow testers and I have evaluated over 330 mattresses for key factors, such as pressure relief, edge support, cooling, and more.

-But don’t just take it from me — every mattress on this roundup has been tested by our Chief Medical Product Tester, Dr. Joe Tedesco, DPT, OCS, ATC, CSCS, who approved these beds for patients with scoliosis.
-He gave each one a rating of 4 stars or higher for scoliosis, providing insight into which sleeping positions are most compatible with each bed.
+But don’t just take it from me — every mattress on this roundup has been tested by our Chief Medical Product Tester, Dr. Joe Tedesco, who approved these beds for patients with scoliosis.
+He gave each one a rating of 4 stars or higher for scoliosis, also providing insight into which sleeping positions are most compatible with each bed.

-We chose the Nectar Classic Memory Foam mattress as the best bed for scoliosis because it strikes a great balance between support, which lifts the spine into a neutral alignment, and contouring that eases tension at the joints.
-The mattress was also approved by our chief medical advisor, Dr. Tedesco, who thinks scoliosis patients can find the necessary spinal support.
+The Nectar Classic Memory Foam mattress is the best bed for scoliosis because it strikes a great balance between support, which lifts the spine into a neutral alignment, and contouring that eases tension at the joints.
+The mattress was also approved by our chief medical advisor, Dr. Tedesco, who thinks scoliosis patients will find the necessary spinal support.

 Disclaimer: Please note that the content in this article is meant for informational purposes only and should not be construed as medical advice or serve as a substitute for seeing a medical professional regarding any sleep problems you may have.
 Please see your doctor regarding any urgent medical issues.

-Spinal Alignment: For those with scoliosis, the positioning of your spine on a mattress is crucial for relieving pain.
-We looked for beds that are supportive enough to promote proper spinal alignment, keeping the spine as straight as possible.
-This helps prevent preexisting pain from becoming aggravated and worsening.
+For those with scoliosis, the positioning of your spine on a mattress is crucial for relieving pain.
+We looked for beds that are supportive enough to promote proper spinal alignment, following its natural S-curve.
+This helps prevent preexisting pain from becoming aggravated and worsening

-Firmness: When choosing these beds, I looked for medium-firm to firm beds that fall between 6.5 and 7.5 out of 10 on our firmness scale.
-This ensures that people with scoliosis can find enough sinkage to be comfortable without sacrificing spinal support.
+When choosing these beds, I looked for medium-firm to firm beds that fall between 6.5 and 7.5 out of 10 on our firmness scale.
+This balanced feel ensures that people with scoliosis can find enough sinkage to be comfortable without sacrificing spinal support.

 We rate each mattress on a scale from 1 to 5 to reflect its overall quality.
 This number is comprised of individual scores from hands-on testing of materials, firmness, pressure relief, motion transfer, cooling, responsiveness, and more.